BytePhoenixCoding/BlockchainTokenSniper/README.md

 We are not at fault if you decide to remortgage your house to spend on 'Shiba Inu Flocki Elon Power XXX Simp Moon token'.
 You get what I mean.

+Some good tools to use for detecting scams:

+rugpulldetector.com
+bscheck.eu
+moonarch.app/token
+honeypot.is
+rugdoc.io/honeypot
+rugscan.finance
+tokensniffer.com

 # Things to do / improve / fix

  - Look into rugpull detection (in development) - unfortunately current there's so many scams on BSC.
 We are looking for the best way to filter out scams and get the gems